zdharma-continuum/zdharma-continuum.github.io/_posts/2018-09-17-New-40-working-hours,-next-generation-themes.markdown

 ![x-paragon theme](/assets/x-paragon.png)

-Besides the theory backed-up allocation of colors described above (130 lines of explaining why object X should be of color Y) and quality traits provided by [www.syntaxenvy.com](https://www.syntaxenvy.com), it has features that never occurred in the free, default themes, like:
+Besides the theory-backed-up allocation of colors described above (130 lines of explaining why object X should be of color Y) and quality traits provided by [www.syntaxenvy.com](https://www.syntaxenvy.com), it has features that never occurred in the free, default themes, like: